-CRCJ 9020 Seminar on Theories of Crime

-CRCJ 9080 Advanced Statistical Analysis (Statistics II)

-CRCJ 9090 Special Problems in Research Methods (Quantitative or Qualitative)

-CRCJ 9100 Special Problems in Statistical Analysis (Statistics III)
+CRCJ 9020 Seminar on Theories of Crime CRCJ 9080 Advanced Statistical Analysis (Statistics II) CRCJ 9090 Special Problems in Research Methods (Quantitative or Qualitative) CRCJ 9100 Special Problems in Statistical Analysis (Statistics III) CRCJ 9600 Seminar on Criminal Justice Systems CRCJ 9800 Advanced Research Design

-CRCJ 9050 Academic Writing

-CRCJ 9700 Teaching Criminal Justice

-CRCJ 9800 Advanced Research Design

-In addition, Ph.D. students must take a 3-credit diversity course, which may be fulfilled by CRCJ 9030 Seminar on Race, Ethnicity & Crime, CRCJ 8130 Women & Criminal Justice, CRCJ 8120 Race, Crime and Injustice or a master's or higher-level course from another department, as long as it is approved by the Supervisory Committee Chair and the Doctoral Program Committee Chair.
+In addition, Ph.D. students must take:

+- A 3-credit CRCJ 9050 Academic Writing or CRCJ 9700 Teaching Criminal Justice at the College Level course. - A 3-credit diversity course, which may be fulfilled by CRCJ 9030 Seminar on Race, Ethnicity & Crime, CRCJ 8130 Women & Criminal Justice, or CRCJ 8120 Race, Crime and Injustice.
+A master's or higher-level course from another department may be used to meet this requirement with approval by the Doctoral Program Committee Chair.